Skip to content

 What is a community need?

-Who can list a community need on the CBG?
+Who can list a community need on the Community Benefit Gateway?

-At present, any registered Scottish third sector organisation can register on the CBG and input a community benefit need.
-Your OSCAR charity registration number is currently required to register a community benefit need.
+At present, any registered Scottish third sector organisation or community group can register on the CBG and input a community benefit need.
 Discussion is ongoing with National Services Scotland as to how the CBG can support non-registered charitable organisations.

-How can the Community Benefits Gateway (CBG) help you?
+How can the Community Benefit Gateway help you?

-The CBG is open to third-sector organisations across Scotland that would like to request support for their projects.
+The CBG is open to third sector organisations and community groups across Scotland that would like to request support for their projects.

 • When providing information about the type of support your community organisation requires, please try and provide as much detail as possible.
 For example, if you need equipment for a community garden project – what kind of equipment?
 For example, trowels, gloves, scissors – and how many of each?